CSSB Centre for Structural Systems Biology

 Prerequisites: cryo grid sample preparation training and autogrid clipping proficiency

-Duration: p to 2 separate 6-8-hour sessions with EM facility staff, more if necessary
+Duration: typically two training sessions (6-8h each) with EM facility staff, more if necessary

-Observation session with independent user: 2 x 4 hours, probably more will be needed
+Observation session with independent users: 2 x 4 hours, probably more will be needed

 Final approval and sign off after ~100 hours of supervised instrument time logged by facility staff and demonstration of proficiency